← Back to Blog

 For years, my document scanning routine looked like this: open the scanning app, scan the document, airdrop the file to my MacBook, rename it, and move it to the right folder in Google Drive.
 Every single time.
 For every single document.
 It felt normal because I’d been doing it that way for so long.

-Turns out the Google Drive app has a built-in document scanner.
-You hold your camera over a document and it detects the edges, scans it automatically, and saves it as a PDF directly to your Drive.
+Turns out Google Drive has a built-in scanner.
+Google Drive’s built-in document scanner detects the edges of your document automatically, scans it, and saves it as a PDF directly to your Drive.
 No extra app.
 No airdrop.
 No detour through your desktop.

 If you’ve been doing the same thing I was, this post is for you.
 Here’s how to scan documents to Google Drive in four steps.